Decarbonisation pathways for local authorities, citizen and businesses

 Decarbonisation pathways at EU and Member state level

-Establishing a comprehensive database of decarbonization pathways is necessary to downscale their outcomes to a spatial scale more conducive with local decision making.
-For this purpose, a set of decarbonization pathways will be derived for individual EU member states using the EUCalc model.
-Near-term EU policies and targets, as well as country-specific long-term strategies will be reflected.
+Establishing a comprehensive database of decarbonisation pathways was necessary to downscale their outcomes to a spatial scale more conducive with local decision making.
+For this purpose, a set of decarbonization pathways was derived for individual EU member states using the EUCalc model.
+Near-term EU policies and targets, as well as country-specific long-term strategies were reflected.
 Pathways include information on the demand for products and energy, the required level of energy and energy-supply technologies and the associated Greenhouse Gas (GHG) emissions.
-Both behavioural – and technology – driven mitigation will be integrated in order to explore the full decarbonization space.
-This poses a challenge as the majority of integrated models focus primarily on the technology-side of mitigation.
+Both behavioural – and technology – driven mitigation were integrated in order to explore the full decarbonisation space.
+This posed a challenge as the majority of integrated models focus primarily on the technology-side of mitigation.

 Downscaled pathways and data sharing platform